R-A-Khan/Parallel-Prog-Projects/README.md

 # Parallel-Prog-Projects
 A collection of projects from courses and workshops using OpenMP and MPI to parallelize programmes.
 The source (serial) code was provided and not written by me.
-All parallel code is my own work.
+All code for parallelization is my own work.